 This Ordinance shall be in full force and effect from and after its adoption and any publication as required by law.

-ALL OF WHICH IS ADOPTED THIS 7th day of June, 2021, by the Woolwich Township Committee.
+ALL OF WHICH IS ADOPTED THIS 4^{th} day of December, 2023 by the Township Committee of the Township of Woolwich.